Garden waste collections - FAQs

 Q: What is the charge for the service?

-A: The cost for the service is £45 per year (special offer price of £42 between 1 February -31 May 2021), which is payable annually in advance.
-This equates to approximately £1.75 per collection, which we believe represents good value for money.
+A: The cost for the service is £47 per year which is payable annually in advance.
 Residents can sign up for this service at any time of the year on a 12 month rolling contract.
 Therefore if you sign up in April, you will not need to renew until the following May.

 Q: Can I have more than one bin?